PUWER Assessment: Expert Guide to PUWER Safety Regulations

-Provision and Use of Work Equipment Regulations, often abbreviated to PUWER, are regulated by the UK HSE (Health and Safety Executive).
-They place duties on companies and individuals who own, operate or have control over work equipment and on businesses and organisations whose employees use work equipment, whether owned by them or not.
+The Provision and Use of Work Equipment Regulations, often abbreviated to PUWER, are controlled by the UK HSE (Health and Safety Executive) and enforced by health and safety inspectors.
+They place duties on companies and individuals who own, operate or have control over work equipment; and on businesses and organisations whose employees use work equipment, whether owned by them or not.

 PUWER requires that equipment provided for use at work is: